 The fully integrated Gallus HMI is the central operating station that controls conventional and digital modules.

 The cooling rollers of the main drying system enable printing on thin substrates.

 Optional slitter avail-able in rotary blade and/or razor blade design.

 Maximum integration for ultimate productivity

-As an optimum industrial production system, the Gallus Labelfire 340 excels when it comes to short and medium runs that extend beyond the conventional 300 to 500 linear metres.
+As a highly efficient industrial production system, the Gallus Labelfire excels when it comes to short and medium runs that extend beyond the conventional 300 to 500 linear meters.
 A single operation is all that is required from substrate to the finished roll of labels, with no need for production or machine stops for completion or further processing.
-The inkjet module with a print speed of up to 50 m/min - semi rotary - or even up to 70 m/min (fully rotary) forms the basis of the production technology.
-This speed is achieved regardless of the number of colours used and at maximum resolution.
-The eight-colour printing system extends the colour gamut without having to switch to additional Pantone and spot colours.
-Factors such as the option to produce multiple jobs in a single job container without stopping the press deliver further productivity boosts.